 1) Conduct your own intake, whether with a parent about a child, or an adult himself, to assess early childhood trauma.

 2) Take the time to develop deep rapport with your client – of any age.
 Just because they come to you for help – and especially if they were brought to you by someone else – does not mean rapport comes quickly.
 Severely traumatic histories, particularly, make building rapport an ongoing process.
-Again, don’t rush it.
+Don’t rush it.

 3) Pre-frame EFT, even with children.
-When you have some understanding of their background, their personality, and their frame of the world you can decide which of the many ways to use to explain – bridge – EFT.
+When you have some understanding of their background, their personality, and their frame of the world you can decide which of the many ways to use to explain – to bridge – EFT.

-And, 4) (I know I said 3 tips but I like to add value :-) Going slow can be the fastest way to get there.
+4) (I know I said 3 tips but I like to add value :-) Going slow can be the fastest way to get there.
 Just because EFT can work quickly doesn’t mean we have to – or should.
 Each client’s journey is on a different timetable.

-Every client has their own path, their own journey their own timing.
+Every client has their own path, their own journey, their own timing.